sriniopsmx/aws-config-for-spinnaker/create-aws-resources/README.md

 - terraform apply # Create resourcestype yes

-Finally, to delete the resources created
+If required, to delete the resources created
 - terraform destroy